max-berman/price-signal-code-challenge/README.md

 ![mockup](mockup.png)

-## The aspects of your code will be revied based on
+## The aspects of your code will be reviewed based on

 - [ ] Code quality: clean, readable and reusable code.
 - [ ] Clarity:  Does the README clearly and concisely explain the problem and solution?
 Are technical trade offs explained?